Dr F Cirak and Prof N Fleck

 There will be four Examples Papers, directly related to the lectures.

-Use the photo-elasticity method to determine stress concentration at the edge of a hole in a finite plate.
+Use experimental techniques to determine the stress concentration at the edge of a circular hole in finite plates.

 Please see the Booklist for Part IIA Courses for references for this module.